Pepsi's new logo and 3 lessons on (re)branding for any organization

 Branding is not a luxury reserved for large corporates.
 It is an essential part of any strategy.
 Whether you're just starting out or looking to reposition your current identity, it's all about:

-A successful rebranding starts with vision, not design.
-And ends with a visual style that reinforces that vision.
+Successful rebranding begins with vision, not with design, and culminates in a visual style that amplifies it.

 Ready to reposition your organization's visual identity?